bomonike/bomonike.github.io/ap-compsci.md

    * SleuthKit.org command-line tools
    * AccessData
    * Autopsy.com software (for Windows FTK from Basis Technologies)

-1. Critical thinking (misinformation & manipulation):
-   * What is that trying to make me feel or do?
-Clickbait to serve up advertising & propaganda?
-   * How valid (true) is the info?
-   * How biased is its source? <a target="_blank" href="">News</a> - KA 1

 1. <a target="_blank" href="https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-register-passkey-authenticator?tabs=iOS">Setup Microsoft Passkey</a> Authenticator